 Daniel Stowe, Director

 The Notre Dame Symphony Orchestra is an ensemble of 80-90 players devoted to the orchestral music of the 18th through 21st centuries.
 The orchestra is open to all members of the Notre Dame and greater South Bend community; non-Music majors who wish to continue instrumental performance during their college careers are particularly encouraged to participate.
 The orchestra currently rehearses on Tuesday evenings and presents three campus concerts in the Marie DeBartolo Center for the Performing Arts.
-The NDSO tours every two years; recent tour destinations have included Florida, Central America, and California, and a tour of the Pacific Northwest is planned for January of 2015.
+The NDSO tours every two years; recent tour destinations have included Florida, Central America, and California, and a tour of the Pacific Northwest.

 Each year a Concerto Competition for instrumental performers is held in the fall semester with the winner or winners appearing with the NDSO in concert in the spring.
 General auditions for new and returning members of the orchestra are held during the first week of fall classes, but individual auditions can be arranged by appointment throughout the year.